MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-helpandsupport.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether users can provide ratings for Help content.

 If you enable this policy setting, ratings controls are not added to Help content.